apache/kyuubi/docs/extensions/engines/spark/lineage.md

 ## Installing

-With the `kyuubi-spark-listener_*.jar` and its transitive dependencies available for spark runtime classpath, such as
+With the `kyuubi-spark-lineage_*.jar` and its transitive dependencies available for spark runtime classpath, such as
 - Copied to `$SPARK_HOME/jars`, or
 - Specified to `spark.jars` configuration